duckietown/docs-brown/book/doc-sky/45-ukf/40-one-spatial-dimension-ukf.md

 ## Initialize the Filter

-Before the UKF can begin its routine of predicting and updating state estimates, it must be initialized with values for the state estimate $\mathbf{x}$ and state covariance matrix $\mathbf{P}$, as the first prediction call will rely on propagating these estimates forward in time.
+Before the UKF can begin its routine of predicting and updating state estimates, it must be initialized with values for the state estimate $\mathbf{x}_t$ and state covariance matrix $\mathbf{P}_t$, as the first prediction call will rely on propagating these estimates forward in time.
 There is no set way to initialize the filter, but one common approach is to simply take the first measurements that the system receives and treat them as the best estimate of the state until we have estimates for each variable.

 **Task:** For your drone, you want to wait until the first IR reading comes in and then set the corresponding $z$ position value equal to this measurement.
 This only accounts for one of the two state variables.
 For now, initialize $\dot z=0 \text{ m/s}$.
 Go ahead and implement this state estimate initialization in code in the `ir_data_callback()` method, which gets called each time this ROS node receives a message published by the IR sensor.

 **Task:** In addition to initializing the state estimate, you must initialize the time value corresponding to the state estimate.
 We provide a method `initialize_input_time()` that accomplishes this, but you must call it in the appropriate location.

-Another aspect of the filter that can be initialized upon the first receipt of a measurement is the state covariance matrix $\mathbf{P}$.
+Another aspect of the filter that can be initialized upon the first receipt of a measurement is the state covariance matrix $\mathbf{P}_t$.
 How do we know what values to use for this initialization?
 Again, this is a design decision that can vary by application.
 We can directly use the variance of the IR sensor to estimate an initial variance for the height estimate.
 We won't worry about initializing the velocity variance or the covariances.
 If we always knew that we were going to start the filter while the drone is at rest, then we could confidently initialize velocity to 0 and assign a low variance to this estimate.

-**Task:** Initialize the $\mathbf{P}$ matrix in the `ir_data_callback()` method with the variance of the IR sensor for the variance of the $z$ position estimate.
+**Task:** Initialize the $\mathbf{P}_t$ matrix in the `ir_data_callback()` method with the variance of the IR sensor for the variance of the $z$ position estimate.

 **Task (Written Section 2.1):** How else could you initialize the estimate for $\dot z$ given the raw range readings from the IR sensor?
 Describe in `ukf2d_written_solutions.tex` what you would do and the potential pros and cons of your approach.
 Do not implement this in code.